 Each evening at dusk, Marrakech’s famous carnivalesque square is seamlessly transformed into the biggest, most entertaining outdoor café in the world.

-Snake charmers, storytellers, herbalists, hustlers, and acrobats share the open space with row after row of numbered open-air kitchen booths.
+Snake charmers, storytellers, herbalists, hustlers, and acrobats share the open space of Jemaa el Fna with row after row of numbered open-air kitchen booths.

 Beneath the flickering light of kerosene lamps, fires are built-in charcoal grills, and fresh meats and vegetables are laid out for inspection.
 When the red African sun sets behind the snow-capped Atlas mountains, throngs of locals and travelers converge for a feast and a festival worthy of a sheik.